 By Karen at Wanderlustink

 Borneo should be on every animal lover’s bucket list.
 Sandakan is only a short and affordable flight from Kuala Lumpur (on AirAsia where mine cost USD $20 RT).
 From Sandakan, it’s about 1-2 hours to the incredible Kinabatangan river valley where you can spot rare wildlife, many types of monkeys, wild orangutans and wild pygmy elephants (if you’re lucky).

-Proboscis monkeys are endangered, yet while staying in the region, I must have seen hundreds of them swinging through the trees.
+The Proboscis Monkey is endangered, yet while staying in the region, I must have seen hundreds of them swinging through the trees.
 It’s truly magical to see nature at its purest.
 I stayed at an eco-friendly resort and missed the opportunity to see a family of wild civets outside of the lodge next door after sleeping in.

 Either way, going out three times a day down the river will make you feel ready for your own National Geographic special.
 So come prepared to listen out for monkeys and orangutans up in the trees, with your camera and good zoom!
 Read more here about Karen’s Borneo animal experiences.

 Follow Wanderlustingk on Instagram